 - Continue heating it for 10 seconds until you’re happy with the temperature.

 - Apply the compress to the painful area.
-If it’s uncomfortably hot, remove it and let it cool for a few seconds then re-apply.
+If it’s uncomfortably hot, remove it and let it cool for a few seconds before you re-apply.

 Steamed Warm Compress